 This is a fantastic selection of different papers of varying sizes for use in origami models.
 There are 30 different sheets in this pack.

 The BOS publishes a bi-monthly magazine and arranges conventions and mini-meetings around the country.
 They have a good supplies shop and an excellent library.
-Click to read my reviews of the BOS Autumn Convention and the London Mini-Meeting, November 2015
+Read my reviews of the BOS Autumn Convention, the 50th-anniversary convention, and the London Mini-Meeting, November 2015

 This is a really interesting book as it focuses in models from around the world, but also different parts of the world where these models come from.
 There are 100 sheets of paper included with the pack.
 Models are accessible from 8 years and up.